Pino Logger - Node.js Logging Guide with Examples (2026)

 Breakdown of a default Pino log entry.

-While JSON logs are great for machines, they can be difficult for humans to read.
-For development and debugging purposes, you can use the pino-pretty module to format logs in a more readable way.
-The following are the steps to use it:
+When working in development or debugging an incident, you can use the pino-pretty to format the logs in a more readable way.
+Following are the steps to use it.

 npm install pino-pretty --save-dev